Tea & Sugar

 A: No need to worry if a bit of the tea leaves were left behind in the jar.
 The formation around it is just yeasts/scoby blobs feeding off of it.
 Your batch will turn out great!
 And feel free to strain out any tea/yeast bits when the batch is done fermenting.

 Q: I used green tea for my brew and it's barely producing a culture.
 Is that fine?

 A: When using only green tea it's very common for the culture to not grow as large.
-Your kombucha will still ferment all the same, the culture will just be thinner.
+Your kombucha will still ferment but the culture will just be thinner.
 The kombucha should still be done brewing after a few weeks, even if the culture isn't that large.

 Q: How much sugar is in kombucha?

-A: It depends on how long you brew for - a longer brewing time will render less sugar in the final product.
-An average 14 day brew will yield about 8 grams of sugar per 16 oz bottle of Kombucha.
-Keep in mind, if you add fruit juice or fruits during the second fermentation, then you are adding additional sugars.
+A: It depends on how long you brew for; a longer brewing time will render less sugar in the final product.
+An average 14-day brew will yield about 8 grams of sugar per 16 oz bottle of kombucha.
+Keep in mind, if you add fruit juice or fruits during the second fermentation, you're also adding additional sugars.

 Q: What is the purpose of the starter tea?
 Why can't I just add the culture?